Elena-gitcode/Exercise01_DeviceTemperatureApp/README.md

 ### Steps:

 1. Get the input.
 Check for the correct format;
 2. Check if the file with the previously recorded temperature reading does exist.
-If not, to create a new one;
+If not, create a new one;
 3. Analyse the current temperature readng to compare to range and the previous record;
 4. Communicate the information to the user.